jharrymoore/intermediate_python/README.md

 * Week 6-8: End-2-end ML project
     * Week 6: Introduction to a standard ML pipeline
     * Week 7: build an ML pipeline and training models using sklearn (e.g logistic regression, random forest)
-    * Week 8: Neural Networks from scratch
+    * Week 8: build an application to visualise and interact with your machine learning models

 Technical Notes